 Consider the following issues when loading LOBs with SQL*Loader:

 For SQL*Loader conventional path loads, failure to load a particular LOB does not result in the rejection of the record containing that LOB; instead, the record ends up containing an empty LOB.

 For SQL*Loader direct-path loads, the LOB could be empty or truncated.
 LOBs are sent in pieces to the server for loading.
 If there is an error, then the LOB piece with the error is discarded and the rest of that LOB is not loaded.
 In other words, if the entire LOB with the error is contained in the first piece, then that LOB column is either empty or truncated.

 LOB files, specify the maximum length of the field corresponding to a LOB-type column.
 If the maximum length is specified, then it is taken as a hint to help optimize memory usage.
 It is important that the maximum length specification does not underestimate the true maximum length.

 When using SQL*Loader direct-path load, loading LOBs can take up substantial memory.
 If the message "SQL*Loader 700 (out of memory)" appears when loading LOBs, then internal code is probably batching up more rows in each load call than can be supported by your operating system and process memory.
 A work-around is to use the ROWS option to read a smaller number of rows in each data save.

-If it is not necessary to ensure that the XML document is valid or you can safely assume that the XML document is valid, then you can perform a direct-path load.
-Performance is higher when you use direct-path load because the overhead of XML validation is incurred.
+If it is not necessary to ensure that the XML document is valid, or if you can safely assume that the XML document is valid, then you can perform a direct-path load.
+Direct-path load performs better because you avoid the overhead of XML validation.